OSC Dialogue 2023: Regulating with Purpose

 Pre-recorded Fireside Chat

-Regulating with Purpose: A conversation between OSC Board Chair Kevan Cowan and OSC CEO Grant Vingoe
+Regulating with Purpose: A conversation between OSC Chair of the Board Kevan Cowan and OSC CEO Grant Vingoe

-In his first public address since becoming Board Chair, Kevan Cowan will sit down with OSC CEO Grant Vingoe to discuss the OSC’s new structure and mandate and how it is responding to market changes, fostering financial innovation, and addressing key emerging risks.
+In his first public address since becoming Chair of the Board, Kevan Cowan will sit down with OSC CEO Grant Vingoe to discuss the OSC’s new structure and mandate and how it is responding to market changes, fostering financial innovation, and addressing key emerging risks.

 Toward a sustainable future: keynote address by ISSB Vice-Chair Jingdong Hua